plbaldoni/ZIMHMM/README.md

 The current implementation of `ZIMHMM` contains two functions for data visualization.
-The first function is `plotPeaks`, which plots the ChIP-seq read counts, called peaks from `ZIMHMM`, and the associated window-based posterior probabilities of enrichment.
+The first function is `plotPeaks`, which plots the ChIP-seq read counts, the called peaks from `ZIMHMM`, and the associated window-based posterior probabilities of enrichment.
 The input data should be formatted as a `RangedSummarizedExperiment` object (such as the example dataset Huvec).